Penetration tests and code reviews are necessary to demonstrate the resilience and effective operation of the security.

 Black box or white box scenario?

 With a pentest based on the White Box principle, all information about the environment is shared beforehand.
 The pen testers can test the environment very specifically, because they know in advance what they are dealing with.
 This variant leads to a thorough pen test of the client’s environment.
-A Black Box pen test means that no information about the environment is shared with the pen testers beforehand.
-Usually a research area (scope) is determined, so that the pen test is limited.
+A Black Box pentest means that no information about the environment is shared with the pen testers beforehand.
+However, an area of investigation (scope) is always established, so the pen test is limited.
 The pen testers work like real hackers in this variant.
 If you are having a pen test performed for the first time and want to get an overall picture of your security, it is useful to have a Black Box pen test performed.

 A Black Box audit can be compared to a real attack, like hackers would do.
 No information has been provided by the client in advance.
 Our ethical hackers will use open source research (OSINT) to map out your environment.
 So they can look for vulnerabilities.

-In this pen test, ethical hackers identify vulnerabilities in your (web) application, website, IT infrastructure, API links and mobile apps, both with and without information.
-The combination of both attack scenarios provides the most complete picture possible of the technical resilience of your digital environment.
+In this pentest, ethical hackers identify vulnerabilities in your (web) application, website, IT infrastructure, API links and mobile apps, both with and without information.

 (a.k.a.
 Crystal box).
 During a White Box audit, all information is provided in advance in order to specifically search for vulnerabilities.
 Think of source code, defined scope, roles/rights matrix and functionalities list.

 A Grey Box Penetration Test is an intermediate form of the Black Box and White Box Penetration Test, in which the researchers have limited login details and information at their disposal.
-Due to the limited information the pentesters receive, they are better informed that a hacker.
-A Black Box pen test is especially suitable when an environment is being pen tested for the first time and you want to get an overall picture of the security.
-The Grey Box pen test is generally used to see how safe an environment is from the perspective of an employee or customer.
+Because the pentester receives limited information from the organization, it is by definition better informed than a malicious hacker.
+The Grey Box pentest is generally used to see how safe an environment is from the perspective of an employee or customer.

-In order to carry out a successful pen test, NFIR uses various methods for testing information security.
-The three most important standards (depending on the environment to be tested) are the Penetration Execution Standard (PTES), Open Source Security Testing Methodology Manual (OSSTMM), and the Open Web Application Security Project (OWASP).
+In order to carry out a successful pentest, NFIR uses various methods for testing information security.
+The three most important standards (depending on the environment being tested) are the Penetration Execution Standard (PTES) and the 2 standards of the organization Open Web Application Security Project (OWASP).
+The standards are; The WSTG and the MASTG.
 The Common Vulnerability Scoring System version 3.1, abbreviated to the CVSS risk model, is used to determine the severity of a vulnerability.
 This international model is used by NFIR to classify security breaches.

 Penetration test?